Bruce Ruxton: Advocacy

-Ruxton was an opponent of Asian immigration.
+Ruxton was an opponent of Asian immigration and opposed Aboriginal Land rights.

 In the 1998 Constitutional Convention for the Republic he represented monarchist group Safeguard the People.
 On 31 January 1992, Ruxton stated that the RSL and its membership: "will never agree to this country becoming a republic.
 We are proud to be associated with the Queen, who is our patron, and who, as this country's head of State, has never once put a foot wrong.
 Show me a politician with such a record."
 Ruxton consistently argued that the Australian flag and the Queen, as the Australian head of state, guarantee that Australia will remain a free democracy, and that a republican form of government in Australia could become totalitarian.